azmeer-sheikh/quantum-edge-solutions/src/CONTACT_PAGE_GUIDE.md

 ## ✅ What's Been Built

-Your Contact Page is now a **premium, enterprise-grade** component with a futuristic cyber-tech aesthetic matching your Quantom Edge Solutions brand.
+Your Contact Page is now a **premium, enterprise-grade** component with a futuristic cyber-tech aesthetic matching your quantum Edge Solutions brand.

 ---